dr-matt-smith/unity-cookbook-2018-ch15-05-selected-object/README.md

-# unity-cookbook-2018-ch18-05-selected-object
+# unity-cookbook-2018-ch15-05-selected-object

-Chapter 18 - recipe 5 - Selected object change properties (and disable menu if no object selected)
+Selected object change properties (and disable menu if no object selected)